• Skip to primary navigation

 • FOR THE PERNIL (Roast Pork)

 • Garlic.
-Use 4 cloves garlic for studding the pork.
+For studding the pork.

 How to Make Pernil - the Recipe Method

-Bake for 1 hour or longer, until the internal temperature of the pork reaches 185 degrees F when measured with a meat thermometer.
-If cooking with skin-on, the skin should be nice and crispy.
+Roast for 1-2 hours or longer, until the internal temperature of the pork reaches 210 degrees F when measured with a meat thermometer, or when a skewer can pierce the meat easily.

 Boom!
 Done!
 Easy enough to make, isn't it?
 There is a bit of prep work, but the majority of your time spent will be waiting while the pork shoulder roasts in the oven.